farscapian/clams-app-docker/README.md

 Some flags you can add to `up.sh` and `reset.sh` to make testing more efficient are:

-- `--channels-only` which will only run the scripts in channel_templates
+- `--no-channels` which will only NOT RUN the scripts in channel_templates
   - helpful for testing new network configurations
 - `--retain-cache` to keep and cache files

-Pass `--with-tests` to run integration tests.
+Pass `--with-tests` WILL RUN run integration tests.

 ## TODO List